thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

   2 |        1 | Oscar | Best Achievement in Music Written for Motion Pictures, Original Song
 ```

-###
+### Exercise

-Turn to a neighbor and explain, in your own words, why an ER model is useful when creating a new feature in a web application.
+Turn to a neighbor and explain, in your own words, the ways in which an ER model is useful.

 ## What are the four PostgreSQL column constraints?